The Week in Pictures: Dec. 26 - Jan 2

 The Royal Australian Navy ship HMAS Choules docked outside of Mallacoota Thursday morning to evacuate thousands of people stranded in the remote coastal town following fires across East Gippsland which have killed one person and destroyed dozens of properties.

-A demonstrator throws items at an armored vehicle during a protest against Chile's government in Santiago, Chile on Dec.
+A demonstrator throws items at an armored vehicle during a protest against Chile's government in Santiago on Dec.
 30.

-A young shoe-shiner sits as he waits for customers alongside a street in Kabul, Afghanistan on Dec.
+A young shoeshiner waits for customers on a street in Kabul, Afghanistan on Dec.
 29.

 A male black rhino calf stands next to his mother, Doppsee, after its birth at the Potter Park Zoo in Lansing, Mich. on Dec.
 25.